Utkarsh4430/utkarsh4430.github.io/index.md

 <img style="float: right; width: 35%; padding: 6px;" src=" {{ site.url }}assets/utkarsh.jpg">

 My name is Utkarsh Tyagi.
-I am currently working as a Software Engineer II at [Atlassian, India](https://www.atlassian.com/).Beyond Software Engineering, I am interested in Speech and Language Processing.
+I am currently working as a Software Engineer II at [Atlassian, India](https://www.atlassian.com/).
+Beyond Software Engineering, I am interested in Speech and Language Processing.
 I am working as a part time researcher at [MIDAS Labs @ IIIT Delhi](http://midas.iiitd.edu.in/) under the supervision of [Prof. Rajiv Ratn Shah](https://www.iiitd.ac.in/rajivratn).
 Here, I am working on problems like disfluency detection and complex named entity recognition.
 I am also collaborating with the [Gamma Lab](https://gamma.umd.edu/) at the University of Maryland, College Park under the guidance of [Prof. Dinesh Manocha](https://scholar.google.com/citations?user=X08l_4IAAAAJ&hl=en).

 Previously I have interned in the Voice Intelligence team at [Samsung Research Institute, Bangalore](https://research.samsung.com/sri-b).
 Here I worked on improving Bixby’s wakeup word detection and built a  vocabulary-independent, lightweight keyword spotter.
 I have also worked as a research intern at the [Samsung Innovation Lab, DTU](https://sites.google.com/view/sdarldtu/home?authuser=1&pli=1).
 Here, I developed an AI-powered mobile camera-based application to calculate sustained attention span using a candle flame test.